S3-working-group/s3-practical-guide/docs/all.md

     -   proposing a nominee themselves or asking a group member
     -   inviting (some) nominees to agree who should be proposed
     -   inviting group dialogue to help reveal the strongest nominee
-7. **Check for Objections:** Ask participants (including the proposed nominee) to simultaneously signal whether or not they have an <dfn data-info="Objection: An argument – relating to a proposal, agreement, activity or the existing state of affairs – that reveals consequences or risks you&#x27;d rather avoid, or demonstrates worthwhile ways to improve.">objection</dfn>.
+7. **Check for Objections:** Ask participants (including the proposed nominee) to simultaneously signal whether or not they have an <a href="#" class="tooltip" title="Objection: An argument – relating to a proposal, agreement, activity or the existing state of affairs – that reveals consequences or risks you&#x27;d rather avoid, or demonstrates worthwhile ways to improve.">objection</a>.
 8. **Address and Resolve Objections,** beginning with any from the proposed nominee. _Objections may be resolved_ in many ways, including amending the role's domain description or by nominating someone else.
 When all objections are resolved, check with the (final) nominee again if they accept the role.
 9. **Celebrate:** Acknowledge reaching agreement and thank the person who will now keep the role.